gatling/gatling/src/sphinx/session/session_api.rst

 Moreover, if you're running an application on a Java Virtual Machine, the Just In Time compiler (JIT) will make dramatic optimizations and your system will behave very differently from your actual one.

-Though, **you have to make your scenario steps dynamics, based on virtual user specific data**.
+Though, **you have to make your scenario steps dynamic, based on virtual user specific data**.

 Session
 -------